 The study aims to obtain a deeper understanding of the intentions and the role of religion of Indonesian Muslim investors towards SRI.
 (Thanki et al., 2022) stated that understanding SRI provides better information regarding the investor's motivation and orientation.
 Investors will gain positive sentiment and help them to make their investment decisions if they have a better understanding of SRI.
 The model is developed to seek investor motivations whether socially oriented, financially oriented, or environmentally oriented.
 Since the SRI issues are related to a religious group, religiosity is included in the developed model.
 To generate better results, PLS-SEM (Partial Least Square Structural Equation Modeling) is used to examine the data.
 This paper has several contributions, the first is finding the exact motivation of SRI investors.
 The second is contributing to the literature exploration of SRI topics and issues (Palacios-González & Chamorro-Mera, 2018; Thanki et al., 2022).
-The third, filling the gap in the impact of sustainability contexts such as social responsibilities and the Sharia screening process for Muslim investors, however, myriad research focus on investment characteristics of SRI portfolio (Binmahfouz & Kabir Hassan, 2013b).
+The third, filling the gap in the impact of sustainability contexts such as social responsibilities and the Sharia screening process for Muslim investors which in this case of sharia screening is related to the intention of Muslim investors, however, myriad research focus on investment characteristics of SRI portfolio (Binmahfouz & Kabir Hassan, 2013b).